appy-one/acebase/README.md

 <a name="browser"></a>
 ## Running AceBase in the browser (NEW v0.9.0)

-Exciting news!
 From v0.9.0+, AceBase is now able to run stand-alone in the browser!
 It uses IndexedDB (NEW v0.9.25) or localStorage to store the data, or sessionStorage if you want a temporary database.

 NOTE: If you want to connect to a remote AceBase [acebase-server](https://www.npmjs.com/package/acebase-server) from the browser instead of running one locally, use [acebase-client](https://www.npmjs.com/package/acebase-client) instead.